How to get FREE cat treats and other MeowneySaving pet tips

 Coupons for pet food, treats, etc

 Did you know we have a special pets section in our 100+ Supermarket Coupons page?
-You’ll usually find freebies and coupons off supplies for cats, dogs and other pets like Guinea pigs and rabbits, often from big brands including Harringtons and Purina.
+You’ll usually find freebies and coupons off supplies for cats, dogs and sometimes other pets, often from big brands like Purina.

-Your pet can also benefit from our Birthday Freebies page.
-When you sign up to the free Pets at Home ‘VIP club’ loyalty card, you can get a coupon for a free treat on your pet’s birthday.
-The club may also send you coupons in the post regularly, usually £1 off food or £3 off a £30 spend.
+When you sign up to the free Pets at Home ‘VIP club’ loyalty card, you may get coupons in the post, examples we've seen have included £1 off food or £3 off a £30 spend.

 Don’t forget, you can usually stack these coupons with other coupons, for example – if you buy £30 of cat food you could use a £3 off £30 coupon as well as £1 off food from Pets at Home and, eg, £1 off Whiskas coupon or similar from another brand, bringing your total saving to £5 off.